bradcar/bno08x_i2c_spi_MicroPython/README.md

         BNO_REPORT_STABILITY_CLASSIFIER
         BNO_REPORT_ACTIVITY_CLASSIFIER

-BNO Sensor documentation uses the words "ROTATION_VECTOR", and we honor that in several constants.
+BNO Sensor documentation uses the words "ROTATION_VECTOR", and we honor that in several constants above.
 Most people refer to these as quaternions, which makes coding easier, so in this code we use bno.quaternion and enable it with "BNO_REPORT_ROTATION_VECTOR" and likewise use bno.game_quaternion and enable it with "BNO_REPORT_GAME_ROTATION_VECTOR".